 A special crystal is placed in the ultrasound transducer to send and receive sound waves.
 When these sound waves are sent, they travel out of the probe and when they hit an object, they bounce back into the transducer.
 The machine analyzes many parameters of those signals and converts that data into an image on our screens.
 The signals travel in flat planes, and “slices” whatever is being scanned into layers that we eventually see on screen.
 In its basic and most widely used form, this is known as 2D ultrasound imaging.

-2D imaging is extremely useful.
+2D imaging is extremely useful and safe.
 Ultrasound can provide healthcare workers with a massive amount of information that is helpful in medical management.
-However, we do not live in a two dimensional world.
+However, we do not live in a two-dimensional world.
 If you’ve ever seen any 2D ultrasound pictures, you probably wondered how anyone can say anything about anything based on that.
-We see things in three dimensions, and so it take a great amount of skill and expertise to interpret an image in 2D quality and apply that to real life.
+We see things in three dimensions, and so it takes a great amount of skill and expertise to interpret an image in 2D quality and apply that to real life.
 In recent years, many ultrasound disciplines have started utilizing 3D capabilities.
-It helps us to better interpret the pictures in front of us and view them as real life images.
+It helps us to better interpret the pictures in front of us and view them as real-life images.

 Thanks to the superior information obtained from 3D imaging, surgeons now rely heavily on this modality to be better prepared, for example, for certain heart surgeries.

 As this is a better way to see things, why not use it to see those beautiful babies!
-3D pictures are amazingly close in appearance of the real life newborns.
+3D pictures are amazingly close in appearance to real-life newborns.

 Not all 3D pictures are created equal, however.
-Equipment makes a difference.
-At A Date With Baby we utilize the best and the latest ultrasound equipment, that provides better 3D pictures but also a much more realistic view of the baby and baby’s surroundings.
-Afterall, why stop improving?
+The equipment makes a difference.
+At A Date With Baby, we utilize the best and the latest ultrasound equipment, that provides better 3D pictures but also a much more realistic view of the baby and baby’s surroundings.
+After all, why stop improving?

 The fact is that more and more physicians around the world are relying on 3D ultrasound to make decisions.
 Obstetrics is one of the medical fields with lots to gain from using 3D.
 Early pregnancy ultrasound in 3D can be very helpful in obtaining valuable information.
 The trouble is, though, that not all labs are equipped with 3D machines.
 Those machines are much more expensive that the regular ones, however, the government insurance plans to not reimburse more for 3D than for 2D, making the upgrade unattractive.
 So while, perhaps your doctor would want it, there isn’t much they can do.